 - 12. Dispute Resolution: Disputes arising out of the interpretation of this Contract shall be subject to the dispute resolution process set forth in this section.
 Disputes arising out of interpretations of state or federal statute, regulation, or policies of a federal entity or a different state entity, Charter revocation, or Charter renewal shall not be subject to this dispute resolution process. - i.
 Notice of Dispute: Either party shall notify the other party in writing that a dispute exists between them within 30 days from the date the dispute arises.
 The notice of dispute shall identify the Paragraph of this Contract in dispute, reasons alleged for the dispute and copies of any documentation that supports the complaining party's position.
 If the dispute is not timely presented to the other party, the party receiving late notice may elect not to enter into mediation. - ii.
-Continuation of Contract Performance: The School and the Commission agree that the existence and details of a dispute notwithstanding, the Parties shall continue without delay their performance of this Contract, except for any performance that may be directly affected by such dispute.

-Time limit for response to the notice and cure of the matter in dispute: Upon receipt of a Notice of Dispute, the Chair of the Commission or the Charter

-Representative of the Charter School shall have 15 days to respond in writing.
+Continuation of Contract Performance: The School and the Commission agree that the existence and details of a dispute notwithstanding, the Parties shall continue without delay their performance of this Contract, except for any performance that may be directly affected by such dispute. - iii.
+Time limit for response to the notice and cure of the matter in dispute: Upon receipt of a Notice of Dispute, the Chair of the Commission or the Charter Representative of the Charter School shall have 15 days to respond in writing. - a.

-- a.
 The written response may: - 1.
-Propose a course of action to cure the dispute; - 2.
+Propose a course of action to cure the dispute: - 2.
 Propose the parties enter into informal discussions to resolve the matter; or - 3.
-Require the parties select a neutral third party to assist in resolving the dispute - b.
-If no response is received within 15 days, the Party sending the Notice may invoke the process for selecting a neutral third party to assist in resolving the dispute. - c.
-If the written response proposed a course action or negotiations to resolve the dispute, the party sending the Notice shall respond within 15 days or receiving the response. - d.
-At any point in this informal process, either Party may, in writing, invoke the process for selecting a neutral third party to assist in resolving the dispute.
+Require the parties select a neutral third party to assist in resolving the dispute. - b.
+If no response is received within 15 days, the Party sending the Notice may invoke the process for selecting a neutral third party to assist in resolving the dispute. - If the written response proposed a course action or negotiations to resolve the dispute, the party sending the Notice shall respond within 15 days or receiving the response.